Greek protesters clash with police at anti-austerity march

 "We have to give Tsipras the chance to complete the four years we elected him to govern for.
 Only afterwards should he be judged, on completion."

-(Additional reporting by Lefteris Karagiannopoulos, Angeliki Koutantou, George Georgiopoulos and Michele Kambas; Writing by Ingrid Melander; Editing by Andrew Heavens)
+(Additional reporting by George Georgiopoulos, Michele Kambas and Costas Pitas; Writing by Ingrid Melander)